themindfuldev/talk-backbone-tricks-or-treats-html5devconf/README.md

     }
   });
 ```
-- This still can be a mess for too many inner views.
+- This can easily get messy for multiple inner views.

 ----